timeplus-io/docs/docs/proton.md

 ### Kafka demo with Docker Compose

-A [docker-compose file](https://github.com/timeplus-io/proton/blob/develop/docker-compose.yml) is created to bundle proton image with Redpanda (as lightweight server with Kafka API), Redpanda Console, and [owl-shop](https://github.com/cloudhut/owl-shop) as sample live data.
+A [docker-compose file](https://github.com/timeplus-io/proton/blob/develop/docker-compose.yml) is created to bundle proton image with Redpanda (as a lightweight server with Kafka API), Redpanda Console, and [owl-shop](https://github.com/cloudhut/owl-shop) to generate sample live data.

 1. Download the [docker-compose.yml](https://github.com/timeplus-io/proton/blob/develop/docker-compose.yml) and put into a new folder.
 2. Open a terminal and run `docker compose up` in this folder.
 3. Wait for few minutes to pull all required images and start the containers.
 Visit http://localhost:8080 to use Redpanda Console to explore the topics and live data.
-4. Use `proton-client` to run SQL to query such Kafka data: `docker exec -it <folder>-proton-1 proton-client` You can get the container name via `docker ps`
+4. Use `proton-client` to run SQL to query such Kafka data: `docker exec -it <folder>-proton-1 proton-client` (You can get the container name via `docker ps`)
 5. Create an external stream to connect to a topic in the Kafka/Redpanda server and run SQL to filter or aggregate data.
-Check the [docs](proton-kafka) for details.
+Check the [tutorial](proton-kafka#tutorial) for details.

 ## Documentation

 (This will be in README not in doc)

-For detailed tutorials and SQL syntax and functions, see our [Documentation](https://docs.timeplus.com/proton)
+For detailed tutorials and SQL syntax and functions, check our [Documentation](https://docs.timeplus.com/proton).

 ## Get more with Timeplus Cloud

-To get more features, such as sources, sinks, dashboards, alerts, data lineage, you can try the [live demo](https://demo.timeplus.cloud), or create a workspace at [Timeplus Cloud](https://us.timeplus.cloud).
+To access more features, such as sources, sinks, dashboards, alerts, data lineage, you can create a workspace at [Timeplus Cloud](https://us.timeplus.cloud) or try the [live demo](https://demo.timeplus.cloud) with pre-built live data and dashboards.

 ## License